Plasmodium malariae: Life cycle

 P. malariae is the only human malaria parasite that causes fevers which recur at approximately three-day intervals (therefore occurring every fourth day, a quartan fever), longer than the two-day (tertian) intervals of the other malarial parasites.

 Human infection

-Liver Stage and Blood Stage
+Liver stage and blood stage

 In the liver stage, many thousands of merozoites are produced in each schizont.
 As the merozoites are released, they invade erythrocytes and initiate the erythrocytic cycle, where the parasite digests hemoglobin to obtain amino acids for protein synthesis.

 The total length of the intraerythrocytic development is roughly 72 hours for P. malariae.

 At the schizont stage, after schizogonic division, there are roughly 6–8 parasite cells in the erythrocyte.

 Following the erythrocytic cycle, which lasts for seventy two hours on average, six to fourteen merozoites are released to reinvade other erythrocytes.
 Finally, some of the merozoites develop into either micro- or macrogametocytes.
 The two types of gametocytes are taken into the mosquito during feeding and the cycle is repeated.
 There are no animal reservoirs for P. malariae.